DillonSW/Capstone_Team_5/Documentation/Signoffs/Sensors.md

-* **The sensor should be small enough to fit inside the palm of your hand so as not to obstruct access to the compartment**
+* **4. The sensor must be mounted in the space of 3.75in. by 6in. by 0.75in that is between the door and compartment**

-   ^This should be sufficiently small and practically achievable to find a sensor of such size.
+   ^The area floor space between the door and the compartment is 3.75x6.00 inches ^The height from the floor space to the bottom of the door is 0.75 inches